CommBank/type-theory-study-group-2015/README.md

 ## When and where

-We meet on Wednesday lunchtimes from 12:30 to 2:00 pm.
+We meet on Monday lunchtimes from 12:30 to 2:00 pm.

 Venue is the Commonwealth Bank of Australia, [255 Pitt Street Sydney](https://www.google.com.au/maps/place/255+Pitt+St,+Sydney+NSW+2000/@-33.8717056,151.2062129,17z/).